In an ironic twist, a treasure trove of critical minerals is dumped out with water considered too polluted and expensive to clean.

 Water accumulates in subsurface areas where geological functions happen, like hydrocarbon reservoirs, and it dissolves and stores vast quantities of minerals and other elements.
 During oil and gas operations, an average of six 42-gallon barrels of this "produced" water are recovered for every one barrel of oil, and in rare cases, up to a staggering ratio of 500 to 1.
 It is up to 10 times saltier than seawater and contains about 6,000 times more minerals.

 In 2020, the annual global quantity of produced water recovered from oil and gas operations surpassed 240 billion barrels, with Texas alone recovering 33 million barrels daily.
 The oilfields of the Permian Basin in Texas generate more produced water than all other U.S. shale plays combined.
-Treating this vast volume is cost-prohibitive, so produced water is mainly considered a and injected in subsurface disposal fields for safe containment.
+Treating this vast volume is cost-prohibitive, so produced water is mainly considered a waste product and injected in subsurface disposal fields for safe containment.

 The hidden values in brine

 Since everything in produced water has never been cataloged, Samouei's research began with the basics.
-He collected produced around the U.S. and created a standardized method of analyzing the water's content.
+He collected produced water samples around the U.S. and created a standardized method of analyzing the water's content.
 That's when he learned it contained nearly everything listed in the periodic table of elements.

 Samouei's findings included critical minerals like lithium, rubidium, cesium, gallium and platinum group metals—substances fundamental to the current and future technologies advancing computer, energy and transportation industries.
 More importantly, like other brines, produced water featured less expensive but abundant quantities of sodium, potassium, magnesium and calcium—used in manufacturing processes, fertilizer production and other industries.